 |Weight||104kg (16st 5lb)|

-A member of Bath Academy, Tom Woolstencroft is in his first year out of school and signed a loan deal with Coventry in January this year but his first game for the club will be delayed until after the Six Nations.
-His debut in that competition was off the bench against France in February.
+A member of Bath Academy, Tom Woolstencroft is in his first year out of school and signed a loan deal with Coventry in January this year but his first game for the club was delayed until after the Six Nations.
+His debut in that competition was off the bench against France last February and he scored a maiden try in the Italy game the following month.
+He played in every IRB Junior World Championship match last June and scored a try against Ireland in the semi-final.

 Tom moved from the back row to hooker last season and made his final appearance in his old position while at Bryanston School.
 He also attended Bishop’s Stortford College in Hertfordshire and Taunton School and was a member of the Exeter Chiefs Youth Academy from 2009-11.